-Ellie smiled to her father, but was startled when he teetered a little.
-Bram caught himself on the cultivator and let out an anxious laugh.
+Ellie smiled to her father, but became startled when he started teetering.
+Bram caught himself on the cultivator and laughed anxiously.

 “I’m just a little tired.”
 He turned toward his daughter.
 “How were your exams?”

 “Well, I like to think I passed exceptionally.”
-Ellie had her hands on her hips and looked quite proud of herself, then set aside her pride and relaxed her arms.
+Ellie placed her hands on her hips and puffed out her chest, then relaxed again shortly after.
 “But the grades will arrive in the post next week.”

-“Ah, well I’m certain that you did, as you say, pass exceptionally.”
-Bram laughed as he adjusted himself.
-He sighed through heavy breaths as he struggled to keep his composure, unable to hide his inner battle from his daughter.
+“Ah, well I’m certain you did—as you say—pass exceptionally.”
+Bram laughed and adjusted himself, then sighed through heavy breaths as he struggled to keep his inner battle hidden from his daughter.

-Ellie stood beside her father and placed her hands on his shoulders.
+Ellie stood beside her father and placed her hands tenderly on his shoulders.

 “Dad, you overdid it again, didn’t you?”
-She started leading him toward the house, but he stopped her.
+She started leading him toward the house, but Bram stopped her.

-Ellie watched her father enter the house through the front door.
-She stepped into the shack, her mother’s workshop, and looked around amid all the plants, alembics, and other concocting instruments.
-Tilting her head from one side to the other, she spotted the tall woman and her unmistakable dark blonde braid woven on the back of her head.
-Ellie set the cultivator down with several other gardening tools beside the entrance and called out to her mother as she strolled to the other end of the workshop.
+Ellie watched as her father made for the house and entered through the front door.
+After he had gone, she stepped into the shack—her mother’s workshop—and searched between all the potted plants, alembics, and other concocting instruments.
+Tilting her head this way and that, Ellie spotted at the other end a tall woman and her unmistakable dark blonde braid woven on the back of her head.
+Ellie placed the cultivator beside several other gardening tools at the entrance and called to her mother as she strolled to her.

 “Welcome home, Ellie.
 Your final exams go well?”
-Vena reached her free hand up to push her curly bangs out of the way of her face, but decided otherwise when she noticed plant sap on her fingers.
+She reached her other hand to brush aside her curly bangs from her face, then retracted them at the sight of plant sap on her fingers.

 “I like to think so!
 Literature is my specialty, after all.”
-Her mother took note of Ellie’s excitement as she bounced on her toes.
-“Mum, you’re not going to believe what happened.”
+Ellie began bouncing on her toes.
+“Mum, you’ll never believe what happened.”

 “Oh?
 Well, don’t leave me in suspense!”

-Ellie hesitated, wondering how her mother would feel about her news.
-But she couldn’t help but be excited and told her about the offer for a literary professor apprenticeship and her professor’s reasoning behind picking her.
-Vena seemed happy as her daughter went over the story.
+Ellie hesitated at the thought of how her mother might react to her news.
+But she couldn’t contain her excitement and told her about the offer from Emmett and his reasoning behind picking her.

 “Ellie, that’s incredible!”
-Vena’s smile gradually changed from genuine to forced before completely changing to a look of confusion.
-“But… I thought for sure you wanted to be an apothecary.
-Didn’t you?
+Vena’s smile gradually changed from genuine to confused.
+“But… I thought for sure you wanted to be an apothecary, didn’t you?
 Are you seriously considering this offer?”

 “—After all, you told me you wanted to attend college for the additional education, but when you graduated you were going to get serious about helping me.”
-Vena’s stress was becoming more apparent.
+Vena shook her hands to accentuate her point amid her stress.
 “I’ve been getting more and more requests from adventurers lately and I can hardly find the time to research ways to improve your father’s condition.”

 “I know, I just thought—”

-“—No, it’s alright.
+“—No, it’s all right.
 You said you have time to think it over?
-That’s good.
-I’m sure that with time to think, you’ll work it out in your mind to settle on being an apothecary.”
+Good, I’m sure that with time to think, you’ll work it out in your mind to settle on being an apothecary.”

 “Now, why the long face?
 You were so chipper when I saw you just a few minutes ago.”

 “Dad,” Ellie sighed.
-“I got offered an apprenticeship by my literary professor.”
+“I was offered an apprenticeship by my literature professor.”

 Bram’s jaw dropped.
 “Ellie, that’s amazing news!
 Are you gonna accept?
 Wait, are you upset about this?”

 “I’m not upset over the offer.”
-Ellie nodded her head in the direction of the workshop.
+She nodded her head toward the workshop and lowered her voice.
 “I’m upset over how Mum reacted.”

 “Ah, so that’s what happened.”
-Bram tapped his finger on the table as he thought.
+Bram rapped his finger on the table in thought.
 “Don’t let your mother’s reaction get to you.
 She’s probably just conflicted.
 You know that she’s happy for you deep down, but she probably needs time to process this.”